-Straight to the bin - think again

-Before you go to the bin with unused food, ask yourself a few simple questions:
+Straight to the bin - think again Before you go to the bin with unused food, ask yourself a few food, ask yourself a few simple questions:

-1. Can I freeze it and use it later?

-2. Can I use the leftovers for another meal, such as tomorrow's lunch?

-3. Is there someone else who might want it?
+- 1. Can I freeze it and use it later? - 2.
+Can I use the leftovers for another meal, such as tomorrow's lunch? - 3.
+Is there someone else who might want it?